 When Moses was 80 years old God told him to return to Egypt and He would free the Israelites from slavery.
-He gave Moses specific directions on what to do and say.
+God gave Moses specific directions on what to do and say.

 After leaving Egypt the Israelites passed through the Red Sea, were given Manna to eat and water to drink, were reminded of the Laws of God at Mt.
 Sinai and saw many other manifestations proving that it was God who was leading them, but when they finally arrived at the Land of Canaan they still did not trust God.
-Because of their distrust they were forced to spend 40 years (total) in the wilderness before they were ready to follow the instructions of God.
+Because of their distrust they were forced to spend a total of 40 years in the wilderness before they trusted God enough to actually do what He told them to do.

-While on the way to the Promised Land the people complained of not having water, or food.
+At one point, while on the way to the Promised Land (during their 40 years of wandering), the people complained of not having water, or food.
 God told Moses to strike a specific rock once and He would send water, but Moses lost his temper with the people and struck the rock twice.
-Because of that one sin Moses was told that he would not be allowed into the Promised Land (Canaan).
+Because of that one sin (not doing exactly as God had asked) Moses was told that he would not be allowed into the Promised Land (Canaan).
 Moses died at the end of the 40 years of wandering in the wilderness, but before he died God allowed him to see into Canaan.
 Moses was very disappointed that he could not go into Canaan, but He still trusted in His Creator.
 God had a much better plan for him.

 As mentioned above, God had a much better plan for Moses than just being able to go into Canaan.
-And God has a better plan for you.
+And God has a better plan for you too.
 In fact, He always wants the best for you, because He really does love you.
-Let Him prove it to you personally so that you will know you can trust Him.
+Let Him prove it to you personally (like He did for the Israelites) so that you will know you can trust Him as well.

 The Birth of Moses

 Moses was born to Amram (the dad) who was a Levite and Jochebed (the mother) who was also a Levite.
-Moses had an older brother, Aaron, who was 3 years older and an older sister, Mariam.
+Moses had a brother, Aaron, who was 3 years older and an older sister, Mariam.
 (Numbers 26:59)